 Since I’m too lazy to separate the eggs, whip the egg whites and fold them into the mixture, this butternut squash souffle doesn’t puff up a lot in the oven.
 On the flip side, the butternut squash souffle also doesn’t deflate when you take it out of the oven.
 And despite my laziness, it has this delightful light and airy texture.

 What goes with butternut squash souffle?

 Is this a healthy recipe?

 I believe that this is a very healthy recipe.
-Butternut squash is healthy, eggs are nutritious, and butter is harmless.
+Butternut squash is healthy, eggs are nutritious, and butter, for most healthy people, is harmless.
 I use just 2 tablespoons of honey in this butternut squash souffle, and you can reduce that to 1 tablespoon if you’d like.

 What about leftovers?

 Leftovers keep well in the fridge, in an airtight container, for 3-4 days.
 Gently reheat them in the microwave on 50% power prior to serving.